blackberry/ECMA5Extend/README.md

 ## Accessing private, public, protected

 Access is simple.
-From anywhere within your type (eg. the init function):
+From anywhere within your type (eg. the init function), use:

 ``` javascript
 init : function(){